vsakel/ChatBot-Summarizer/README.md

    - Augmented prompt, combines parsed document text with the user prompt.

 5. Sending the augmented prompt to GPT-4 model for processing.
-   - We **sent the context to API endpoint** of model, using the openai.chat.completions.create endpoint.
+   - We **sent the context to API endpoint** of model, using the `openai.chat.completions.create` method.

 6. **Extracting** the generated **summary** from the API's response.